-Slender Hairgrass is a native ornamental grass with edible seeds which can be used like other cereal grains.
+Slender Hairgrass is a ornamental grass and native food with edible seeds which can be used like other cereal grains.

 Slender Hairgrass has edible seeds that are harvested in the fall.
 The seeds can be used to make a delicious breakfast mush similar to rye.
 The dried flour from grinding the seeds can be combined with other cereal flours to make bread, muffins, biscuits, cookies and crackers.